Florida vs. Kentucky NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Florida and its opponents have scored at least 55 points only two times this year.
+- Florida has combined with its opponents to put up more than 55 points just twice this season.

-- Kentucky has combined with its opponents to score more than 55 points in two games this season.
+- Kentucky's games have gone over 55 points in two opportunities this season.

-- Saturday's over/under is 12.0 points lower than the two team's combined 67 points per game average.
+- Saturday's total is 12.0 points lower than the two team's combined 67 points per game average.

-- The 37.6 combined points per game that these two squads have allowed this season are 17.4 fewer than the 55 over/under in this contest.
+- This contest's over/under is 17.4 points above the 37.6 these two squads combine to allow per game this season.

-- The Gators and their opponents have scored an average of 58.8 points per game in 2021, 3.8 more than Saturday's total.
+- The average total in Gators games this season is 58.8, 3.8 points above Saturday's total of 55.

 - In 2021, games involving the Wildcats have averaged a total of 52.0 points, 3.0 fewer than this game's set over/under.